enkidevs/curriculum/lua/roblox-studio/properties-iii/data-i.md

 The data properties tend to act more as information you can use to identify the part, but there are still some properties that can be changed.

+---

 ### Name
-The `name` property holds the part's name.
+The **name** property holds the part's name.
 The name can be changed by setting the variable equal to the **new desired name in quotation marks**.

 ```lua
 partVariable.Name = "Edited Part"